JoelNiklaus/LawInstruct/README.md

 ## TODOs

+- double check that languages are correct (Arya)
 - use the same instruction banks for the same tasks if applicable (Lucia)
 - add more examples to the instruction banks and diversify them by looking at FLAN and Natural Instructions (Lucia)
-- translate instruction banks (from json file) into the 24 EU languages (Joel)

 ## Maybe later